 Acknowledgments.
 We thank Francesco Lin for introducing us to this problem.
-The first author would like to thank INdAM and GNSAGA for their support.
 This work was initiated when the second author was visiting the Max-Planck-Institut für Mathematik, and he gratefully thanks them for their support and hospitality.

 1. The Lie group case